Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Chapman-Enskog Type Expansion of Relaxation System

-A Chapman-Enskog type expansion for the relaxation system provides the condition under which the relaxation system is a dissipative approximation to the given hyperbolic conservation laws \cite{CLL}.
-For one dimensional relaxation system with two discrete velocity model (equation \eqref{reSy}) this expansion is given as
+A Chapman-Enskog type expansion of relaxation system provides the condition under which relaxation system is a dissipative approximation to the given hyperbolic conservation laws \cite{CLL}.
+Chapman-Enskog type expansion of relaxation system of one-dimensional scalar conservation law with two discrete velocity model (equation \eqref{reSy}) is given as (see Appendix B)